 - Energy generation via metabolic pathways which enables growth, self-maintenance, and reproduction

-Though the complexity and arrangement of organelles and cellular compartments differs, all cells share one feature: the cell membrane.
-Cell membranes are made of two lipids which ostensibly face each other.
-The lipids are formed of two parts: A hydrophilic head and hydrophobic tail.
+Though the complexity and arrangement of organelles and cellular compartments differ, all cells share one feature: the cell membrane.
+Cell membranes are made of two lipids that ostensibly face each other.
+The lipids are formed of two parts: A hydrophilic head and a hydrophobic tail.
 When presented with an aqueous solution, lipid bilayers naturally form a sphere, with the head pointing outward and the tail inward, away from the solution.
 All of the cell structures are contained within the bilayer.

 However, the question remains: what led to the evolution of the cell?
 One theory that has been postulated to explain this is that of the protocell.